AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/manage-workfront/security/renew-wf-saml-2-certificate.md

 product-area: system-administration
 keywords: SAML 2.0,security,certificate,Admin,Exemption,configure,metadata
 navigation-topic: security
-title: Renew the Adobe Workfront SAML 2.0 metadata certificate
+title: Renew the Adobe Workfront SAML 2.0 Metadata Certificate
 description: The Adobe Workfront servers utilize the SAML 2.0 protocol for authentication and authorization.
 Once updated, the new certificate remains valid for one year.
 When it is time for you to renew the certificate on your identity provider, you receive a warning in Workfront alerting you that this change must occur.
 As a Workfront administrator, you can manage this change at the system level.
 author: Becky
 feature: System Setup and Administration